I’ve just finished living in Mexico City. Now I’m living in Lima.

 This isn’t to say that there is a huge discrepancy – there are plenty of attractive women in Mexico City as well.
 But I’ve yet to read anywhere or meet anyone that’s said Mexico City is better than Bogota than women.

-Pretty big win for Bogota here.
+Pretty big win for Bogota here again.

 Mexico City is more cosmopolitan.
 It is one of the more cosmopolitan cities I’ve ever been to in Latin America, right up there with Santiago, Buenos Aires and Panama City.
 Bogota on the other hand can feel surprisingly undeveloped in many areas.
 Both cities have fairly impressive metrobus systems, although Mexico City has a metro whereas Bogota does not.
 The upscale neighborhoods of both cities compare to European or North American cities.
 Both cities have UBER for getting around as well.
 Traffic is worse in Mexico City.
 The colonial buildings of Bogota are less preserved and less impressive than the colonial buildings in Mexico City (the Spanish really made Mexico City their gem).
 The quality of water is worse in Mexico City…but I wouldn’t drink from the tap in either place.